 Aspirin-exacerbated respiratory disease (AERD) is a condition that includes chronic asthma, and sinusitis with nasal polyps.
 People with AERD experience respiratory symptoms from aspirin or non-steroidal anti-inflammatory drugs (NSAIDs), including ibuprofen and naproxen.

 Approximately one of 10 adults with asthma and one of three patients with asthma and sinusitis with nasal polyps are sensitive to aspirin and NSAIDs and have AERD.

 What is aspirin desensitization?

-Patients with AERD can undergo a procedure, called aspirin desensitization, which can induce tolerance to aspirin.
-Even patients who have had life-threatening respiratory reactions will be able to go through this procedure, and will be able to take aspirin without reacting to it.
+People with AERD can undergo a procedure, called aspirin desensitization, which can induce tolerance to aspirin.
+Even if you’ve had life-threatening respiratory reactions you’ll be able to take aspirin without reacting to it.

-To do this, the patient with AERD is challenged with graded doses of aspirin over a period of several days.
-The doctor will start by giving a very small dose of aspirin and watching to see if you react.
-When you get to the dose that causes symptoms, you will keep getting that dose until you are able to tolerate this dose without adverse reaction.
-The doctor will then give you higher and higher doses of the drug.
+To do this, you’re challenged with graded doses of aspirin over a period of several days.
+Your provider starts by giving a very small dose of aspirin and watches to see if you react.
+When you get to the dose that causes symptoms, you’ll keep getting that dose until you can tolerate this dose without adverse reaction.
+You’ll then get higher and higher doses of the drug.
 As you keep getting the higher doses, your body will start to accept the drug without reacting.

 Aspirin desensitization is generally done over a period of several days.